Skip to main content

 • Appraising articles on Etiology/Harm

-• Class Review 3 and Exercise 3
+• Complete Review 3 and Exercise 3 Therapy A, 3 Therapy B, 3 Systematic Review C

 Week Seven and Eight: Roles for the Librarian, Final Assignment and Wrap-up